i2mint/py2store/README.md

 * **Identification**: Key transformation.
 How you want to id your data.
 Full or relative paths.
 Unique combination of parameters (e.g. (country, city)).
 Etc.

+All of this allows you to do operations such as "store this (value) in there (persitence) as that (key)", moving the tedious particularities of the "in there" as well how the "this" and "that" are transformed to fit in there, all out of the way of the business logic code.
+The way it should be.

 # The way it works, in one image

 ![alt text](img/py2store_how_it_works.png)